 Homeowners deal with plumbing problems every now and then.
 And although there are plumbing needs that require a call to the professionals, there are also those that can be handled by just about any homeowner without the need to spend extra for service repairs.
-Here is a compilation of some helpful plumbing tips to help you bring down your water bills and at the same time save some money on plumbing repairs.
+Here is a compilation of helpful plumbing tips from the folks at http://plumbers-edmonton.ca to help you bring down your water bills and at the same time save some money on plumbing repairs.

 Dishwashers, Washing Machines, and Ice Makers

 - The best time to run your dishwasher and washing machine is during off peak hours and night time.
 Using these appliances during certain parts of the day ensures that you conserve temperature and water pressure.